Fulda, Germany: What to pack, what to wear, and when to go [2024]

 Airlines charge excessive prices for overweight luggage.
 Save money with this

-December in this region is very cold, very rainy and very stormy.
-Temperatures average in the 30s F (single digits C) during the day.
-It rains about half of the time and snows occasionally.
+May in this region can be chilly, somewhat rainy and somewhat stormy.
+Temperatures average in the low 60s F (mid 10s C) during the day.
+It rains about half of the time.

 What to wear/what to pack: